 The academic programs offered at Fisher College combine the study of liberal arts and sciences with the professional skills demanded by a modern work environment.
 Technology and library research are an integral component of programs leading to degrees and certificates.
-Fisher College believes that students achieve greater success when they have specific educational goals towards which to work.
 The academic programs are designed with a degree of flexibility so that, generally, a student may change his or her major without difficulty or adverse consequences.